tlberglund/gradle-liquibase-plugin/README.md

 in the appropriate extension, and Liquibase will find and use the correct parser.

-The Liquibase plugin is meant to be a light weight font end for the Liquibase command line utility.
+The Liquibase plugin is meant to be a light weight front end for the Liquibase command line utility.
 When the liquibase plugin is applied, it creates a Gradle task for each command supported by Liquibase. ```gradle tasks``` will list out these tasks.
 The